haxe-continuation/haxe-continuation/README.md

 haxe-continuation
 =================

-Enable continuation in Haxe.
+If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enable you to write an asynchronous function in *continuation-passing style (CPS)*.
+That means you can write code runs like *multi-threading* without platform multi-threading support.

 ## Installation

-I have upload **haxe-continuation** to haxelib.
+I have upload haxe-continuation to haxelib.
 To install, type following command in shell:

     haxelib install continuation

 Now you can use continuation in your code:

+Output to JavaScript:

     haxe -lib continuation -main Your.hx -js your-output.js

+, or output to SWF:

+    haxe -lib continuation -main Your.hx -swf your-output.swf

+, or output to any other platform that Haxe supports.

 ## Usage

-If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enable you to write an asynchronous function in *continuation-passing style (CPS)*.

-You can use `Continuation.cpsFunction` to write such a CPS asynchronous function.
+You can use `Continuation.cpsFunction` to write a CPS asynchronous function.
 In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.
 With a `.async()` postfix, you need not to explicitly pass a callback function.
 Instead, the code after `async` will be captured as the callback